-Consider the provision of housing solutions in the borough to address the changing needs/growth in the numbers of older people through its development programme by:

-- Linking new housing developments to care/support solutions for adults with care needs. - Understanding the future housing needs/models required for older people and adults with care needs.
-Including lifetime homes standard for older people within developments and assessing the potential for a number of extra care housing schemes for adults with care needs. - Including lifetime homes standard for older people within developments and assessing the potential for a number of extra care housing schemes for adults with care needs.

-Maintain and improve Asset Management information

-- Revise Building Services structure to include stock condition surveyors - Investigate and procure energy efficiency software options and train Stock condition surveyors in the production of EPC's.

-Work with local communities to build capacity and increase empowerment.

-Model energy improvement to map investment in reducing carbon footprint and working towards zero carbon homes by 2050.
+Action Consider the provision of housing solutions in the borough to address the changing needs/growth in the numbers of older people through its development programme by: Linking new housing developments to care/support solutions for adults with care needs.
+Understanding the future housing needs/models required for older people and adults with care needs.
+Including lifetime homes standard for older people within developments and assessing the potential for a number of extra care housing schemes for adults with care needs. • Including lifetime homes standard for older people within developments and assessing the potential for a number of extra care housing schemes for adults with care needs.
+Action Maintain and improve Asset Management information Revise Building Services structure to include stock condition surveyors Investigate and procure energy efficiency software options and train Stock condition surveyors in the production of EPC's.
+Action Investigate the benefits of purchasing the planned maintenance module.
+Action Work with local communities to build capacity and increase empowerment.
+Action Model energy improvement to map investment in reducing carbon footprint and working towards zero carbon homes by 2050.

-Monitor customer experience for those in receipt of adaptation works and undertake to improve service.
+Monitor customer experience for those in receipt of adaptation works and undertake improvements to improve service.